Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 Metatropic dwarfism is a severe skeletal dysplasia characterized by extremely small stature with short arms and legs.
 Other characteristics of this disorder are a narrow thorax, short ribs, and kyphoscoliosis (backward and sideways curvature of the spinal column) which develops into short trunk dwarfism.
 This condition, caused by mutations in the TRPV4 gene, may be inherited in either an autosomal dominant or autosomal recessive manner.
 Treatment is symptomatic and supportive.

 - Genetics Home Reference (GHR) contains information on Metatropic dysplasia.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.